maidsafe/rfcs/proposed/0000-new-kademlia-routing-logic.md

 messages to every entry in an overflowing bucket except the `BUCKET_SIZE` closest ones to the bucket address.
 The other node then drops the connection if it also doesn't need it anymore.

-# Unresolved questions

-Although it can be proved that the closest node to the destination is reached by a message, there is no proof yet that *every* member of the close group will be reached.

 # Appendix: Proofs